google/go-cloud/internal/docs/design.md

 1.  **Data fields**.
 Some providers may support key/value metadata associated with a blob, others may not.
 1.  **Naming rules**.
-Different providers may allow different name lengths, or allow/disallow unicode characters.
+Different providers may allow different name lengths, or allow/disallow non-ASCII unicode characters.
 See [Strings](#strings) below for more on handling string differences.
 1.  **Semantic guarantees**.
 Different providers may have different consistency guarantees; for example, S3 only provides eventually consistency while GCS provides strong consistency.